igl00/gw2events/README.md

 ![](gw2events_thumb.jpg)

-Guild Wars 2 Events is a "World Boss" timer for your desktop.
-It strives to maintain the GW2 style while providing an easy to use timer interface.
+Guild Wars 2 Events is a World Boss timer for your desktop.
+It strives to maintain the GW2 style while providing an easy on the eyes interface.

 You can find a working 64x build here: [GW2 Events.exe](https://mega.co.nz/#!ZEd0FCRb!s_uSkhIXGO4gqtZjVukkjq_UdXNFnIe7o3Yyaw_FAls)